Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Appendix

 \subsection{HiMMs are Modular}

 In this section, we provide the details to the modular analysis of HiMMs described in Section \ref{HiMM_are_modular}.
 For ease of reading, we start by restating the definition of a module of an MM (also given in Section \ref{HiMM_are_modular}), naturally extending the definition of the FSM case found in \cite{biggar2021modular}.
+To follow \cite{biggar2021modular} more closely, we here first define an MM module using entrances an exits (Definition \ref{def:module}), and then show that this definition is equivalent to the definition using the three operations contraction, restriction and expansion (Proposition \ref{prop:modular_equivalence}), that is, reversed presentation order compared to Section \ref{HiMM_are_modular}.
+We stress that this reversed order is immaterial since both definitions are equivalent.
+Finally, we prove Proposition \ref{prop:himms_are_modular} showing that HiMMs are modular.

 To this end, note first that there is a natural correspondence between an MM $M$ and a labelled directed graph with arcs on the form $u \xrightarrow{a,o} v$, where $u$ and $v$ are states of $M$ and the arc $u \xrightarrow{a,o} v$ means that there is a $a$-transition from $u$ to $v$ with cost $o$.
 We also use the notation $u \xrightarrow{a} v$ to mean that there is a $a$-transition to $u$ and $v$ with some cost.

 For simplicity, following \cite{biggar2021modular}, we assume throughout this section that every MM $M$ is reachable in the sense that every state in $M$ can be reached from the start state of $M$.
 This assumption is quite mild since the potential non-reachable part of an MM can be removed to make it reachable.